a20351766/udo.1.4.0/docs/source/Fabric-FAQ.rst

   Chaincode can be written in any programming language and executed in containers.
 Currently, Golang, node.js and java chaincode are supported.

-  It is also possible to build Hyperledger Fabric applications using `Hyperledger Composer <https://hyperledger.github.io/composer/>`__.
+  It is also possible to build Hyperledger UDO applications using `Hyperledger Composer <https://hyperledger.github.io/composer/>`__.

 :Question:
-  Does the Hyperledger Fabric have native currency?
+  Does the Hyperledger UDO have native currency?

 :Answer:
   No. However, if you really need a native currency for your chain network,